OtavioHenrique/otaviovaladares.com/_posts/2018-07-18-yet-another-post-about-tell-dont-ask.md

 [On this article from thoughtbot you can see a lot of interesting and more real world examples](https://robots.thoughtbot.com/tell-dont-ask).

+Sandi Metz in her famous book [Practical Object-Oriented Design in Ruby: An Agile Primer ](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330) wrote:

+*"The distinction between a message that asks for what the sender wants and a message that tells the receiver how to behave may seem subtle but the consequences are significant.
+Understanding this difference is a key part of creating reusable classes with well-defined public interfaces"*

 ## Final thoughts